from The Yarniad

 120 yards of Chunky weight

-Knitwear designer (you can find my work in Knitty -- the Citron Shawlette -- Knitscene magazine, Twist Collective, and "Brave New Knits"), mama, and part-time Project Scheduler on NASA's SOFIA program.
+Knitwear designer (you can find my work in Knitty -- the Citron Shawlette -- Knitscene magazine, Twist Collective, and "Brave New Knits") and mama.
 You can read my knitting "epic" at www.theyarniad.com.